dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 - Bought TD insurance for the new property at Maple Avenue
 - Sent documents to Annie at Eric Zou
-- Paied Cord Blood Bank annual fee
+- Payed Cord Blood Bank annual fee
 - Packed iTalkBB TV box

 - [HEXAGONMI](#hexagonmi)
-	- Continued working on Python intergration
+  - Continued working on Python integration
   - Scheduled FTI unit testing training for the rest of the team
   - Updated Python Scripting terminal header

 ## 2022-01-06

 - [HEXAGONMI](#hexagonmi)
   - Discussed the bug #31999 with Henny related with Feature Definition normal display

 ## 2022-01-07

 - [HEXAGONMI](#hexagonmi)
   - Discussed the bug #31976 with Chubarev related with Lissajour Curve projection issue

 ## 2022-01-08

-- Had Ethan vaccined at Burlington Peadiatric Clinic
+- Had Ethan vaccined at Burlington Pediatric Clinic
 - Played cards at home

 ## 2022-01-09